tszwong/Stock-and-Crypto-Prices-Web-Scraper/README.md

 - Information Gathered: Current Market Price, Daily Change, Daily Change Percentage, Market Status, Time

 </br>
-exampleOutput.txt shows what a snipet of how the program runs and what each input/option will output to the user. </br>
+exampleOutput.txt shows how the program runs and what each input/option will output to the user. </br>
 the clear() function is ignored in this file for the purposes of creating a shorter document